 Before you jump right into the affiliate marketing business, it’s essential to have the right mindset.
 Many people look at successful affiliate sites and imagine how much sales commission they can pull each month, but the reality isn’t quite as simple.

 Before we begin, I’d like to share some background information.
-I’ve been in affiliate sales for almost a decade now.
+I’ve been in affiliate sales for almost two decades now.
 While I lay no claim to billionaire success through this, I’ve managed to do all right – at the very least, enough to live comfortably.

 Things started reasonably sedately.
 I’d gotten retrenched from my job and was at a loss of what to do.
 Like perhaps many of you, I found not having to rely on a single employer fascinating.
 Of course, being able to work from home was an added advantage.

 Being an affiliate, I also didn’t need to develop a product or stock inventory.
 All I had to do was promote something, and I’d earn a commission for each sale.

 Not exactly.
 It took years of trial and error for me to sort through the details.
 After some time, I found what worked or didn’t – and it just rolled on from there.
 I hope that some of the things I’ve learned will ease your journey into this business.